jeremyguillermin/Anonme/README.md

 # anonme
-pass all network traffic through tor and choose its input, output nodes and those you want to exclude
+run all your network traffic through tor and choose the nodes you want to enter, exit and exclude. tool developed for linux
+# licence
+GNU General Public License v3.0